Trump disparages E. Jean Carroll after jury finds him liable of sexual battery and defamation

 The jury did not find Trump liable for rape but did find that he sexually abused Carroll and then defamed her when she came forward several years ago.
 Carroll was awarded $5 million total in damages.
 After the verdict, Trump claimed that he didn't know Carroll and that he was "silenced" from speaking publicly about the case, despite the fact that the court gave him multiple opportunities to speak at the trial and he declined to do so.

-On Wednesday night in Manchester, New Hampshire, Trump decried the jury's verdict in the civil case and called Carroll a "whack job," elaborating in language similar to the language that led to his defamation verdict in the first place.
+On Wednesday night in Manchester, New Hampshire, Trump decried the jury's verdict in the civil case and called Carroll a "whack job," using language similar to that which led to his defamation verdict in the first place.
 Trump called Carroll's story "fake" and "made up," even though a jury unanimously and swiftly agreed on the verdict.
 Trump was asked what he tells voters who say the verdict disqualifies him from being president.

 It's unclear what poll Trump is referring to since no major polls were both taken and released in the barely 24 hours since the verdict.

 Trump called the trial a "rigged deal."
-He also mocked Carroll's allegation that Trump sexually assaulted her in the department store, and swore on his children's lives that he did not assault Carroll.
+He also mocked Carroll's allegation that he sexually assaulted her in the department store, and swore on his children's lives that he did not assault Carroll.

 "She wasn't raped, OK? … And I didn't do anything else either, OK, because I don't know who the hell she is," Trump said to laughter from the audience.